-Sedation can effect breathing, heart rate and blood pressure but close monitoring allows problems to be seen and treated quickly.
+Sedation can effect breathing, heart rate and blood pressure but, close monitoring allows problems to be seen and treated quickly.
 Drugs are available to reverse the effects of the sedative.

-Serious risks are severe bleeding (although bleeding from biopsy sites is usually minimal and stops quickly) and a perforation (tear) in the gullet, stomach or bowel.
+Serious risks are severe bleeding (although bleeding from biopsy sites is usually minimal and stops quickly) and a perforation (tear) bowel.
 In some cases the pancreas can become inflamed.
 In most cases this inflammation, called pancreatitis is mild and easily treated.
 Severe pancreatitis is very rare but can be life threatening.
-Pancreatitis occurs in between 1 in 300 to 500 procedures.
+Pancreatitis occurs in between 1 in 300 to 500 procedures and is more common if the balloon enteroscopy is performed via the upper gastrointestinal tract (gullet and stomach).

 Serious complications of any kind would require a hospital admission and perhaps surgery.